fxoz/bot-mitigation-go/README.md

 One of my first projects in Go: A reverse proxy server that detects bots and automated browsers.
 Inspired by *Cloudflare*, [*Anubis*](https://github.com/TecharoHQ/anubis) and - to some extent - by the [*GrimAC* anti-cheat plugin](https://github.com/GrimAnticheat/Grim).

 With LLM scrapers gaining popularity, bot mitigation is more important than ever.
-This experimental project aims to provide a high-performance, scalable and easy-to-use solution for bot detection and mitigation.
+This experimental project aims to provide a high-performance, scalable and easy-to-use solution for bot detection and mitigation. 🔥

+I rewrote the server several times to ensure excellent performance under high concurrency.
+On my Windows 11 & Ryzen 5 5600X PC, the server can handle over **100,000 requests per second** with an average latency of **0.5 ms**.

 ## Key Principles